nich-nichy/FSD61WD-T-VehicleRentalSystem-Backend/README.md

 ---

-## Validation, Table and Packages
+### Validation, Table, and Packages

-- Validations has been done using Formik and Yup.
+- Formik & Yup: Schema-based form validation across user authentication, booking forms, and profile updates ensures that user input is secure and accurate.
-- AGgrid cummunity is used for tables (example: For listing past bookings and for admin access).
+- AGgrid Community: Provides advanced features like sorting, filtering, and pagination for displaying data-rich tables, such as past bookings and admin panels.
-- Nodemailer is used to send mails.
+- Nodemailer: Automated email handling for booking confirmations, cancellations, and payment notifications using a secure mail configuration.
-- Pdfkit is used to generate Invoices.
+- Pdfkit: Dynamically generates PDF invoices based on booking details, providing users with downloadable receipts.